Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are lots of ways to get financial support if you've lost your job or are suddenly out of work.

 Losing your job is scary, there’s no doubt about it.
-But just know that you’re not alone, and there is support out there for you.
-We’ve put together a list of ways you can get help, in the hope it’ll make these tough times a little easier.
+Just know that you’re not alone, and there is support out there for you.
+We’ve put together a list of ways you can get help, in the hope it makes these tough times a little easier.

 Check if you are eligible for government support